wjzhengsh/blockchain/howto/ibp-console-identities.md

 From the **Wallet** tab, click a tile to view, update, or remove an identity from the wallet.
 It may be necessary to update your identities if their certificates have expired, and they need to be issued new keys from the CA. You can also use this tab to delete keys from your console and your local system.

-Clicking an identity opens a side panel that displays its public and private keys in base64 format.
+Clicking an identity opens a side panel that displays its certificates and private keys in base64 format.
 Click **Export** to download the identity's certificates to your local file system.
 Click **Update** to change the identity name in the wallet or paste a new set of keys into the panel.
 Click **Remove** when you no longer need to use this identity and want to delete its keys.

 ## Associating identities
 {: #ibp-console-identities-associate-admin}

-You need to provide the public key of your organization and node admins [to your organization MSP definition](/docs/services/blockchain/howto/ibp-console-organizations.html#console-organizations-create-msp).
+You need to provide the signing certificate of your organization and node admins [to your organization MSP definition](/docs/services/blockchain/howto/ibp-console-organizations.html#console-organizations-create-msp).
 The nodes or channels created by the console uses the certificates from the MSP definition to check who is a valid administrator.
-As a result, the same public private key pair that you used to add an admin cert to the MSP definition needs to be stored inside your console wallet.
+As a result, the same signing certificate and private key that you used to add an admin cert to the MSP definition needs to be stored inside your console wallet.

 When you use the console to create an orderer or peer, you will encounter an **Associate identity** panel.
 Select an identity in the wallet whose certificate is also inside your organization MSP definition.
 You will also need to select an admin identity in the **Associate identity** section when you create or edit a channel.
 This will allow your console to know which identity to use when it communicates with your peers, orderers, and ordering service consortium.
+The identity that is currently associated with a peer or ordering service is visible on the left side of the node panel, below the name, Node location, and Fabric version.